Adapted from the writings of James Dillet Freeman*

 People often ask, “Is Unity a church?”
 I usually answer, “What is a church?”

 Perhaps the essence of Unity’s meaning as a new and different kind of church is in its name: ”UNITY.”
 This name leaves no one out

-James Dillet Freeman (1912 – April 9, 2003), a poet and Unity minister, was the Unity Movement’s poet laureate.
+*Rev. James Dillet Freeman (1912 – April 9, 2003), a poet and Unity minister, was the Unity Movement’s poet laureate.
 He was sometimes referred to as the “poet laureate to the moon” because his poems were twice taken to the moon.
 His 1941 “Prayer for Protection” was taken aboard Apollo 11 in July 1969 by Lunar Module pilot Buzz Aldrin, and a microfilm of Freeman’s 1947 “I Am There” was left on the moon by James B. Irwin on Apollo 15.
 Though the essay above was written by Freeman many years ago, it remains a wonderful and relevant description of what we call Unity.